-I get asked all the time who intuitive eating is for.
+I get asked all the time what is intutive eating and who intuitive eating is for.
 Short answer – almost everyone!

 Long answer – I’ll drop a bunch of science below but of course in language you can understand!
 It’s funny because most people think of intuitive eating as eating whatever they want, whenever they want and pretty much “giving up” on their health.

 That could not be more inaccurate of a description of intuitive eating!
 Intuitive eating has over 100 studies backing it up.
 Intuitive eating also follows 10 clearly laid out holistic wellness principles.
 Plus, intuitive eating studies show that it is absolutely for those who truly want to conquer their health!